alpine9000/amiga_examples/007.masked_blit/README.md

 11001010 = $ca
 ```

-This is then ready to be used in the [BLTCON0](http://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node001A.html) register setup.
+This is then ready to be used in the LF-17 bits of the [BLTCON0](http://amigadev.elowar.com/read/ADCD_2.1/Hardware_Manual_guide/node001A.html) register setup.

 [imagecon](../tools/imagecon) generates the interleaved mask bitplanes for the A channel.